Generalised Linear Models in Deep Bayesian RL with Learnable Basis Functions: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) algorithms have great potentials to enable robots to act intelligently without supervisions from humans.
-A well-known issue with RL algorithms is they generalise poorly to unseen tasks.
-Most standard RL algorithms by their designs do not consider possible variations in the transition and reward models, hence fail to adapt to new tasks whose models might be different from that of training environments.
+Reinforcement Learning (RL) algorithms possess significant potential to enable autonomous, intelligent robotic control.
+However, standard RL algorithms typically do not account for variations in transition and reward dynamics, causing them to generalise poorly to unseen tasks where the underlying environmental models deviate from those encountered during training.
+Bayesian Reinforcement Learning (BRL), a special case of Meta-Reinforcement Learning (Meta-RL), offers an effective framework to overcome this limitation.

-Bayesian Reinforcement Learning (BRL) is an effective framework that can be used to improve the generalisation of RL.
-Instead of ignoring possible variations in transition and reward models, BRL methods explicitly take them into considerations by assuming parametric distributions of models and performing Bayesian inference on the parameters \citep{ghavamzadeh2015bayesian}.
-Different parameters indicate different transition and reward models, hence implicitly encode various tasks.
-To solve BRL problems, many previous works use planners \citep{poupart2006analytic, guez2013scalable} that search for Bayes-optimal policies.
-These methods are often limited in their scalability.
-Moreover, they require full information about the forms of transition and reward models, which restricts generalisation across different tasks.
+Instead of ignoring environmental variations, BRL explicitly accounts for them by assuming distributions over the transition and reward models, continually performing Bayesian inference on these parameters \citep{ghavamzadeh2015bayesian}.
+The resulting parameter distributions implicitly encode varying task dynamics.
+To solve these BRL problems, many classical methods employ planners \citep{guez2013scalable, poupart2006analytic} to search for Bayes-optimal policies.
+However, these methods scale poorly and require explicit prior knowledge regarding the structural forms of the transition and reward models, severely restricting their generalisation across diverse tasks.

-Hence, recent deep BRL methods \citep{rakelly2019efficient, zintgraf2021varibad} enable model learning by optimising the marginal likelihood of the data.
-However, most of the deep BRL methods do not support tractable Bayesian inference on the task parameters, because of the direct use of neural networks on the joint data and parameters.
-As a result, the exact marginal likelihood of the data is also not tractable and cannot be optimised directly.
-To this end, deep BRL methods adopt variational inference to optimise the evidence lower bound (ELBO) instead.
-However, the optimisation of ELBO is not an easy task as it may face issues such as high-variance Monte Carlo estimates, amortisation gaps \citep{cremer2018inference} and posterior collapse \citep{bowman2016generating, dai2020usual}.
-Such issues can preclude BRL methods from obtaining meaningful and distinctive distributions of task parameters, which are crucial to smooth Bayesian learning.
+To address such rigidity, recent deep BRL methods \citep{rakelly2019efficient, zintgraf2021varibad} enable model learning by optimising the marginal likelihood of the observed data.
+Unfortunately, the direct application of neural networks to the joint space of data and task parameters renders exact Bayesian inference intractable, preventing direct optimisation of the exact marginal likelihood.
+Consequently, these methods rely on variational inference to optimise the Evidence Lower Bound (ELBO).
+This introduces challenges such as high-variance Monte Carlo estimates, amortisation gaps \citep{cremer2018inference} and posterior collapse \citep{bowman2016generating, dai2020usual}.
+In the context of BRL, these issues often prevent the extraction of meaningful and distinctive task parameters which are crucial for effective BRL.